 2. MEDICINE ROCKS STATE PARK, EKALAKA

-Just 30 miles from the North Dakota border, and centered in the vast prairie of Montana, sits Medicine Rocks State Park.
+Just 30 miles from the North Dakota border, and centered in the vast prairie of Montana, sits Medicine Rocks, State Park.

-With the closest name brand grocery store or fast-food restaurant two hours away, this park offers the tranquility of the prairie so many authors have written about.
+With the closest name-brand grocery store or fast-food restaurant two hours away, this park offers the tranquility of the prairie so many authors have written about.
 Medicine Rocks was sacred to both the Northern Cheyenne and Sioux tribes.

-The park itself offers spires that tower over 80’ tall, arches that range in width of 50 feet to 220 feet, and caves where you can still see Native American writing among other various inscriptions.
+The park itself offers spires that tower over 80’ tall, arches that range in width from 50 feet to 220 feet, and caves where you can still see Native American writing among other various inscriptions.
 At sunset, the red and pink hues create the illusion that the rocks and prairie are on fire.

-As a bonus, that park boasts 12 RV campsites that allow you to stay over-night before venturing to your next breathtaking Montana experience.
+As a bonus, that park boasts 12 RV campsites that allow you to stay overnight before venturing to your next breathtaking Montana experience.